HewlettPackard/hpe-sd-cloud/kubernetes/examples/elk/README.md

 **NOTE**: The Kubernetes `cluster_ip` can be found using the `kubectl cluster-info`.

-In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [k8s initContainers](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
+In order to guarantee that services are started in the right order, and to avoid a lot of initial restarts of the applications, until the prerequisites are fullfilled, this deployment file makes use of [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [livenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.
-The initContianers are not mandatory.
-Further it adds k8s [RedinessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) and [livenessProbes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) to the applications to do health check.

 You can delete the deployed sd-filebeat applications/pods with the following command: